 Stanford provides a variety of free document management tools at no charge to help you store, share and collaborate on files.
 These tools provide additional data protection beyond the publicly available versions to keep Stanford information secure, and many provide integrations with other tools.

 You can take advantage of one, some or all of the document management tools simultaneously.
-They include Stanford Box, Google Drive, OneDrive for Business, and more.
+They include Google Drive, OneDrive for Business, Stanford Medicine Box, and more.
 Compare features of these tools, and access them, from this document management tools webpage.